acmsigsoft/EmpiricalStandards/docs/drafts/CriticalReview.md

 <discussion>

 - [ ] 	provides recommendations for researchers for overcoming the substantive critiques of existing work
+- [ ]   researchers reflect on their own possible biases

 <other>